 Max’s Video Store, Boardwalk

 Max first sets his eyes on Lucy when she finds a lost boy of her own at the entrance to the store.
 They get to chatting and end up agreeing to a job and a date.
 Although the video store isn’t real, the shop and location are.
 The building on Municipal Wharf is occupied by the Santa Cruz Bay Company and is a souvenir store.
 The exterior of the store, whilst now a different colour, is pretty recongnisable.
 It’s not run by the Head Vampire IRL, so feel free to browse with bite-free abandon.

 Frog’s Comic Store, Boardwalk

-The original store where Sam meets the Frog brothers was Atlantis Fantasy World on Lower Pacific Avenue, but the premises was destroyed during a ‘quake in 1989 and has since moved home several times.
-It’s still owned and run by the same guy, but is now based at 1020 Cedar Street in the city.
-Although not the filming location, the store is very proud of its connection with The Lost Boys and still attracts visitors from all over the world to have their photos taken with a copy of the ‘Vampires’ comic book that the boys gave to Sam to educate him on the area.
+The store where Sam meets the Frog brothers was Atlantis Fantasy World on Lower Pacific Avenue.
+However, the premises was destroyed during a ‘quake in 1989 and has since moved.
+It’s still owned and run by the same guy, but is now based at 1020 Cedar Street.
+Although not the filming location, the store is very proud of its connection with The Lost Boys.
+It still attracts visitors from all over the world to have their photos taken with a copy of the ‘Vampires’ comic book from the movie.

-The iconic railway bridge where the Lost Boys take Michael to hang out (quite literally) on their first proper get together isn’t actually in Santa Cruz.
-The scenes were filmed off Interstate 5, Exit 170 of the Magic Mountain Parkway in Valencia and the bridge is a lot smaller than it looks in the movie.
-These days, it’s a bit less desolate looking and, once you’ve practiced your vampire hangin’, you can pop to the nearby Six Flags Hurricane Harbor or the local Starbucks and find some tasty looking victims…
+The railway bridge where The Lost Boys take Michael to hang out (literally) isn’t actually in Santa Cruz.
+The scenes were filmed off Interstate 5, Exit 170 of the Magic Mountain Parkway in Valencia and the bridge is way smaller than it looks.
+These days, it’s a bit less desolate looking.
+Once you’ve practiced your vampire hang in’, you can pop to the nearby Six Flags Hurricane Harbor and find some tasty looking victims…